sifis-home/ace-ucs/README.md

   talking to the resource constrained ones.
 We are planning to release code for constrained devices as well in the future.
 * Version: beta

+### Quick start ###

+* For Eclipse run the maven command "mvn eclipse:eclipse", and then import the project
+* Install a MySQL server
+* Create a file 'db.pwd' with the MySQL root password in the root directory
+* The test class files can now be ran to check that everything is working correctly

 ### How do I get set up? ###

 * Just clone the repo, do the Maven fu and you are good to go
-    * For Eclipse use the maven command "mvn eclipse:eclipse", and then import the project
 * Configuration: You need to set up a MySQL database to run the Junit tests.
   To run in production you need to configure everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has a demo format backed in the database, check the test resources), the discovery of AS (out of scope again).
-If you don't know where to start you probably shouldn't use this in production settings.
-* Dependencies: Lots, check the .pom file
+* Dependencies: Check the .pom file
 * Database configuration:  Set up a MySQL or Postgresql database, for running the Junit tests create a file 'db.pwd' with the root password of your test database at the root directory of this library (just the password nothing else).